MuttData/soam/documentation/project_structure.md

 ## documentation
 Contains the technical documentation for the project, it's oriented to the development team.

+### images
+The diagrams and visualizations for the documentation.

+### classes
+Explanation and diagrams of the classes and patterns in the project.

+### developers_starting_point
+Steps description to setup the project for development.

+### project_structure
+This document :D

+### references
+Papers, articles and videos to understand the theoretical background, libraries and technologies used in the project.

+[//comment]: # (TODO: ### architecture)
-[//comment]: # (TODO: create some flow and class diagrams, some expected or possible architecture implementations.)
+[//comment]: # (TODO: create some expected or possible architecture implementations.)

-## images
-The diagrams for the README.md.

-[//comment]: # (TODO: this can be moved to documentation.)

 ## notebook
 There are different proof of concepts, tests and usage examples.